glacials/twos.dev/src/cold/apple.md

 around and kill the product anyway.
 This lack of buy-in seals the product's fate, and it goes to the graveyard.

-In contrast, Apple's reputation for <em>not</em> killing products causes the market to embrace it with open arms, kicking off a positive feedback loop that ensures its success. iPad needed developers to design for a different form factor to be successful, and they did.
+In contrast, Apple's reputation for _not_ killing products causes the market to embrace it with open arms, kicking off a positive feedback loop that ensures its success. iPad needed developers to design for a different form factor to be successful, and they did.
 Apple Watch needed developers to design watch flows for their app to be successful, and they did.

 There are more factors at play than reputation, like developer experience and user experience, but the point stands -- a reputation for killing products contributes to more product deaths.

-<a name="notes"></a>
-## Specific Notes
+## Specific Notes {#notes}

 Below are my notes on moving between the ecosystems at specific touchpoints.

-<a name="macos"></a>
-### ArchLinux → macOS
+### ArchLinux → macOS {#macos}

 I have used one or another Mac as a development machine for nearly a decade, so this is the only swap not done as part of my mass migration.
 I grew up